gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 The components to be created in the future will be configured in the `TesalBattery` container sequentially.

 ## TeslaNotice Component
-Let's first create a static text part with a `TeslaNotice` component.
+Let's create a static text part with a `TeslaNotice` component.

 Create the `src/components/TeslaNotice` directory, create a `TeslaNotice.js` file in it, and enter the following code:

 ```